 Then came the time to decide what I wanted to study and which career I wanted to aim for.
 My grades were good, so I stayed on the scientific track I was on.
 I graduated and began studying mechanical engineering.

 I realised that I didn’t have nearly as much time to draw and create as before.
-After a couple years, I realised it wasn’t going to work out, and that I wouldn’t thrive from doing calculations or management all day long.
+After a couple years, I realised it wasn’t going to work out, and that I wouldn’t thrive from working behind a computer doing calculations and powerpoints all day long.

 I called it quits and joined the Espera Sbarro course in Montbéliard.
 There, over the course of one school year, the other students and I built two working car prototypes from scratch.
 I was back to designing car shapes and sketching technical chassis details and I was loving it.

 During that year, I learned a lot about chassis design; how to build a fiberglass body, how to tig/mig weld, how to turn metal.
 At the end of the year, we had two fully functioning cars — a BMW V12 open wheel single-seater, and a 4WD mid-engined hybrid rally car that even ran a road rally.